Coco Chanel: Early life

-Personal life and early career

 Aspirations for a stage career

 Having learned to sew during her six years at Aubazine, Chanel found employment as a seamstress.
 When not sewing, she sang in a cabaret frequented by cavalry officers.
 Chanel made her stage debut singing at a cafe-concert (a popular entertainment venue of the era) in a Moulins pavilion, La Rotonde.
 She was a poseuse, a performer who entertained the crowd between star turns.
 The money earned was what they managed to accumulate when the plate was passed.
 It was at this time that Gabrielle acquired the name "Coco" when she spent her nights singing in the cabaret, often the song, "Who Has Seen Coco?"
 She often liked to say the nickname was given to her by her father.
 Others believe "Coco" came from Ko Ko Ri Ko, and Qui qu'a vu Coco, or it was an allusion to the French word for kept woman, cocotte.
-As an entertainer, Chanel radiated a juvenile allure that tantalized the military habitués of the cabaret.
+As an entertainer, Chanel radiated a juvenile allure that tantalised the military habitués of the cabaret.

 In 1906, Chanel worked in the spa resort town of Vichy.
 Vichy boasted a profusion of concert halls, theatres, and cafés where she hoped to achieve success as a performer.
 Chanel's youth and physical charms impressed those for whom she auditioned, but her singing voice was marginal and she failed to find stage work.
 Obliged to find employment, she took work at the Grande Grille, where as a donneuse d'eau she was one whose job was to dispense glasses of the purportedly curative mineral water for which Vichy was renowned.
 When the Vichy season ended, Chanel returned to Moulins, and her former haunt La Rotonde.
-She realized then that a serious stage career was not in her future.
+She realised then that a serious stage career was not in her future.

 Balsan and Capel

 At Moulins, Chanel met a young French ex-cavalry officer and textile heir, Étienne Balsan.
 At the age of twenty-three, Chanel became Balsan's mistress, supplanting the courtesan Émilienne d'Alençon as his new favourite.
 For the next three years, she lived with him in his château Royallieu near Compiègne, an area known for its wooded equestrian paths and the hunting life.
 It was a lifestyle of self-indulgence.
-Balsan's wealth allowed the cultivation of a social set that reveled in partying and the gratification of human appetites, with all the implied accompanying decadence.
+Balsan's wealth allowed the cultivation of a social set that revelled in partying and the gratification of human appetites, with all the implied accompanying decadence.
 Balsan showered Chanel with the baubles of "the rich life"—diamonds, dresses, and pearls.
 Biographer Justine Picardie, in her 2010 study Coco Chanel: The Legend and the Life, suggests that the fashion designer's nephew, André Palasse, supposedly the only child of her sister Julia-Berthe who had committed suicide, was Chanel's child by Balsan.